jbeder/fractran/README.md

 How does it work?
 -----------------

 I wrote a meta-language that compiles down to Fractran.
 It allows for functions (simple Fractran and sequences of other functions), and a `while` loop and `if` statement (for convenience!).
-The code for that is in interpeter.frp).
+The code for that is in [interpeter.frp](https://github.com/jbeder/fractran/blob/master/interpreter.frp).

-If you want to compile that code down to Fractran yourself, you can use fracc.
+If you want to compile that code down to Fractran yourself, you can use [fracc](https://github.com/jbeder/fractran/tree/master/fracc).
 I used my C++ YAML parser [yaml-cpp](http://code.google.com/p/yaml-cpp/), so you'd have to download and link with that; but I used the 0.3.x branch, and haven't updated it to 0.5.x.
 Patches welcome.
 For both yaml-cpp and the "compiler", you'll need [CMake](http://www.cmake.org) for cross-platform makefile generating.

 The usage of this program is: